Troubleshooting

 • The device uses a certificate signed by a trusted Certificate Authority (CA), and provides a certificate chain linking the presented leaf certificate to the relevant CA.

 It is possible to disable certificate checking for ASA devices on a per-device basis.
-When an ASA's certificate cannot be trusted by CDO, you will have the option of disabling certificate checking for that device.
+When an ASA's certificate cannot be trusted by Security Cloud Control, you will have the option of disabling certificate checking for that device.
 If you have attempted to disable certificate checking for the device and you are still unable to onboard it, it is likely that the IP address and port you specified for the device is incorrect or unreachable.
 There is no way to disable certificate checking globally, or to disable certificate checking for a device with a supported certificate.
 There is no way to disable certificate checking for non-ASA devices.

 Identifying Certificate Issues